State of Agent Discovery

 Analysis: What This Means

-MCP is winning tool integration
+MCP dominates tool integration

 Cross-protocol aggregation is uncontested